All times are Eastern. Schedule is subject to change.

 October 2 • 9:00 am - 9:50 am

-Faculty: Megan Ranney, MD, MPH, FACEP; Anthony Lagina, MD, FACEP (moderator)
+Faculty: Garen Wintemute, MD, MPH; Anthony Lagina, MD, FACEP (moderator)

-In this annual Research Forum Keynote Lecture, Dr. Ranney will provide an overview of why emergency care research on firearm injury prevention is part of our job.
-She will discuss the current state of research, its impact on current clinical practice, and where we are going next.
-Her lecture will be followed by presentations from the top-scoring abstracts of the 2022 Research Forum.
+In this annual Research Forum Keynote Lecture, Dr. Wintemute will provide an overview of why emergency care research on firearm injury prevention is part of our job.
+He will discuss the current state of research, its impact on current clinical practice, and where we are going next.
+His lecture will be followed by presentations from the top-scoring abstracts of the 2022 Research Forum.

 The Emergency Medicine Workforce (James D. Mills, Jr. Memorial Lecture)